 So what about the indoctrination?
 If there are more liberal professors, regardless of reason, there must be at least some risk of students being led to turn liberal.

 Again, not really.
 Studies have found that students are more liberal due at least in part to the fact that more liberal people will attempt to go to college in the first place.
 There were also some recorded shifts where students turned more to the left, but that was less because they went to college and more because that’s what usually happens for people in that age range anyway.
-Data also showed going to school doesn’t make you less religious, and that, if anything, it can make your belief even stronger.
+For those concerned college is an atheist utopia, data also showed going to school doesn’t make you less religious, and that, if anything, it can make your belief even stronger.
 The same data found that people who don’t go to college are more likely to lose their faith.
 All of this from campuses with majority liberal professors.
 If the professors are trying to indoctrinate anyone, they’re failing universally.

 Finally, there’s data explaining that it’s not professors who make students further entrenched in their beliefs, it’s activism — and that this affects students of all beliefs.